newatoms/beta/_private/costumer-acquisition/communication-plan.md

 ## Website
 * Item(s) about the relevance of content marketing
 * Item(s) about the proper use of content marketing
-* A list of all our sources we have quoted and used in our research filtered and searchable by subject.
+* A list of all our sources we have ever quoted or used in our research.
+* Information about our product
+* The option to create a account en formulate the briefing for free
+* The option to activate the account and your payed subscription

 ## Traffic to the website